tasfiaSeuti/Desserts/README.md

 3. models folder contains classes to define a: database - direction - ingredient - recipe - user
 4. networking folder contains code relatedd to network call/api call

-# Programming Language : Kotlin
+### Programming Language : Kotlin

-# Markup Language : XML
+### Markup Language : XML

-# Api used
+### Api used

 https://www.themealdb.com/api.php

-# Endpoints utilized here:
+### Endpoints utilized here:

 1. https://www.themealdb.com/api/json/v1/1/filter.php?c=Dessert for fetching the list of meals in the Dessert category.
 2. https://www.themealdb.com/api/json/v1/1/lookup.php?i=MEAL_ID for fetching the meal details by its ID.

+### Description

+The user is shown the list of desserts in the Main activity category, sorted alphabetically, with image of that dessert.
+When the user selects a dessert, a detailed view is shown of that selecteditem that includes:

+● Dessert name
+● Instructions
+● Ingredients/measurements